hack3rmann/sotest-interpreter.c/README.md

 - `bar()`: Prints "bar() from test1" or "bar() from test2"
 - `baz()`: Prints "baz() from test1" or "baz() from test2"
 - `qux()`: Prints "qux() is unique for test2" (only in test2)

+## Platform Support

+This software is designed specifically for Linux systems.
+It uses Linux-specific mechanisms for shared library loading (dlopen, dlsym, dlclose) and will not work on other operating systems like Windows or macOS without significant modifications.